carnation-02/GameProject/README.md

-Tutor Hub -- UX/UI Final Group Project (Special Instructor: Phijarana Rattanathikun from Pruxus design)
+Tutor Hub -- UX/UI Final Group Project for Academic Year 2021 First Semester (Special Instructor: Phijarana Rattanathikun from Pruxus design)

 To be in charge of user research, generate feature ideas and concept validate, design tutor's time scheduel page, giving opininon/ideas/analyze of the project with team project.

 Video demo app: https://drive.google.com/file/d/1-XjUvTTUfrouz3PPEItER0kQ4dvTrMZv/view?usp=sharing

 #
-Unfortunate town -- Final Game Team Project
+Unfortunate town -- Final Game Team Project (1/2021)

 To be in charge of the card design, programming (log in page and connect all page), game system management